Supplements To Improve Adrenal Fatigue

 Adaptogens have adapted themselves over thousands of years of weathering extreme environmental stressors.
 Many of these grow in the mountains and in areas of extreme temperature ranges.

-Rhodiola, as an example, grows in the some of the coldest regions in the world, including Siberia, Artic regions and the Appalachian mountains in the Northeastern United States.
-It is also found in Scandinavia, Iceland the mountains regions of Europe and Asia.
+Rhodiola, as an example, grows in some of the coldest regions in the world, including Siberia, Arctic regions, and the Appalachian mountains in the Northeastern United States.
+It is also found in Scandinavia, Iceland the mountain regions of Europe and Asia.

 These herbs pass these beneficial antioxidant compounds onto us when we consume them.
 Not only do these compounds reduce oxidative stress, but they also help to promote physiological homeostasis by improving our HPA axis.

-Adaptogenic herbs include Panex ginseng, ashwaghanda, rhodiola, cordyceps, astragalus, holy basil, Siberian ginseng (Eleuthero root) and maca as well as others.
+Adaptogenic herbs include Panex ginseng, ashwagandha, rhodiola, cordyceps, astragalus, holy basil, Siberian ginseng (Eleuthero root), and maca as well as others.
 Start with small doses of these and gradually go up.

-I typically will recommend these herbs in the morning and mid-afternoon for most people.
+I typically recommend these herbs in the morning and mid-afternoon for most people.
 Some adaptogens work well for reducing a high evening cortisol.
-Ashwaghanda in particular is good for this.
+Ashwagandha in particular is good for this.
 Lemon Balm and lavender have adaptogenic qualities that also help to reduce higher evening cortisol and adrenaline levels.

 Here is how I recommend using these herbs.